What to do in the garden in December

 Prevent Damage to lawns

-It's really true that walking on the frost frozen grass causes damage.
-When frozen, the leaves become brittle, and will not yield to pressure, which means when trodden on they snap and break.
-The image left shows where grass has been walked on, leaving brown marks where the grass is damaged, which look unsightly into the spring and the damage will make that patch more susceptible to disease.
+It's true that walking on the frost frozen grass can cause damage.
+When frozen, the leaves become brittle, and will not yield to pressure, which means when trodden on, they snap and break.
+The image shows the damage from walking on the grass; brown marks where the grass is damaged look unsightly in the spring, and the damage makes that patch more susceptible to disease.

 Heavy snow will snap the branches of even mature shrubs.
 If this happens, all you can do is prune the shrub, but it may never regain its shape if severely damaged.
 A good tip for snowy weather: get out there as soon as you can with a soft broom and brush snow off the tops and loosed branches tied down by snow which will save the shrub, and money if you have to replace it.

-The Elaeagnus in this image is from my garden and was devastated by snow damage, and many branches had to be pruned and cut away.
-The sheer weight of the snow had bent the branches, some touched the ground and held down by the snow, and more snow.
-Finally the branches snapped, even mature branches, leaving me with no choice but to cut them off completely; snow pruning a novel experience.
+I photographed this Elaeagnus in my garden; snow damage devastated it, and I had to prune and cut away many branches.
+The sheer weight of the snow had bent the branches.
+Some touched the ground and held down by the snow, and more snow.
+Finally, the branches snapped, even mature branches, leaving me with no choice but to cut them off completely; snow pruning a novel experience.
 Snow is far more destructive than it seems.
 The short video below shows the effects of snow and how to deal with it to avoid problems.

 Hellebore black spot